OXPHOS/Insight_DonorFinder/README.md

 - `OTHER_ID`: other identification number to label non-individual donors

-With analysis, the scripts will output two files:
+With analysis, the package will output two files:

 - **`medianvals_by_zip.txt`**